All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 A Bit of Historical Excursion

 The name passiflora comes from the Latin passio, which translates to "suffering."
-It is not a very appropriate name for the taste of the fruit, so we prefer the English translation passion, which is a bit better in the context of translation – "passion."
+It is not a very fitting name for the taste of the fruit, so we prefer the English translation passion, which is a bit better in the context of translation – "passion."

 • the stamens – are the nails